birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/zFutureWork.md

 - Try averaging the weights of two models, one trained on the base train set and one trained on a very augmented data set.
 - Try RESNET50 or maybe even RESNET101 (on colab pro).
 - Try VGG16 model.
+- Hire a team of 50+ professional birdwatchers to classify the birds for us.